BartoszMordarski/CharityFundsRaising/README.md

 | POST | `/api/exchange-rates/update` | Manually update exchange rates |

 ---
+## ⚠️ Postman Collection
+Collection file with all the requests ready to import to Postman is available at src/main/resources/postman
 ## Sample Queries

 ### 1. Create a Fundraising Event